FelixPetriconi/future_proposal/proposal.md

 The technical documentation of the existing library with several code examples is available on [http://www.stlab.cc/libraries/concurrency/index.html](http://www.stlab.cc/libraries/concurrency/index.html) to clarify the details.

 # VII.
 Acknowledgments

+We thank Gor Nishanov for encouraging us in pursuing with this proposal and for sharing his thought.

 # VIII.
 References